Tudor0404/easythread/docs/pages/documented_design.rst

         For line in lines
             intersections ← point where path intersects with line

-            sort intsersections by the distance from the start point of the line to the intersection in ascending order
+            sort intersections by the distance from the start point of the line to the intersection in ascending order

             If intersectPoints.length < 2 Then
                 break